RTIInternational/teehr/docs/sphinx/index.rst

         :shadow: md

-        The user guide provides in-depth information on the key concepts of pandas with useful background information and explanation.
+        The user guide provides in-depth information on the key concepts of TEEHR with useful background information and explanation.

         +++